Intron7/GPU_SingleCell_Setup/rapids-22.08/README.md

 ```
 pip install scanpy muon mofax mofapy2 scirpy decoupler squidpy scfates scikit-misc
 ```
-Then install the needed deep learning libraries for scvi-tools.
+Then install the needed deep learning libraries for scvi-tools. \
 Here we install pytorch for cuda version 11.6 you can also install it for version 11.3
 ```
 pip install --upgrade "jax[cuda]" -f https://storage.googleapis.com/jax-releases/jax_cuda_releases.html
 pip install torch torchvision torchaudio --extra-index-url https://download.pytorch.org/whl/cu116
 ```
 Now we can install scvi-tools and pyMDE.
 This will result in some errors.
 Protobuf 3.20.1 works with all packages.
-So we have to manually reinstall that and force this specific version.
+So we have to manually reinstall it and force this specific version.
 ```
 pip install scvi-tools
 pip install protobuf==3.20.1